rk68/rk68/README.md

  - Co-developed the front-end of a decentralised rental app as part of the Polkadot x Astar Network x EasyA Blockchain Hackathon.
 Our team secured 3rd place and a prize of $1,000.
 Technologies used: React, HTML, CSS, ChatGPT.

+#### Kinematic Reconstruction using Forward-Tagging at The Large Hadron Collider (Group Project)

+- Adapted and tested kinematic reconstruction code using C++
+- Co-authored the report in LaTeX/Overleaf (Grade: 79%)

 #### A Convolutional Neural Network Neutrino Event Classifier

 - Developed classifiers and a regression model for neutrino images, achieving an F1 score of 0.81.
 The project was implemented in Python using Keras, Pandas, TensorFlow, and Numpy.
-Kinematic Reconstruction using Forward-Tagging at The Large Hadron Collider
+Grade: 91%

 #### Measuring the Cosmic Ray Muon Lifetime

 - Performed data analysis and curve-fitting of muon detector measurements using Python (Pandas, Matplotlib, Numpy, Sklearn).
-Skills
+Grade: 79%

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------